 I might start buying components in the summer and gradually complete the PC before the end of the year.

-Once I have a motherboard and CPU, I might use older parts and replace them because I can buy newer and better parts.
+Once I have a motherboard and CPU, I might use older parts and replace them because I can buy newer and better features.

 To this end, I will compile a list of the parts I need, including any brand preferences.
 I will also continue to check the price so that I will know what these items usually sell.
 Then, when I get the parts, I will look at them from my list.